AustESE-Infrastructure/austese_install/README.md

 scholarly edition and has been funded by the Australian government's NECTaR initiative.

+To Do's
+NMergeC will remove the file limit and reduce the memory footprint.
+XML export needs to be added.
+The citation service is not done.
+Text to image linking is incomplete.
 As yet there is no manual.
+But a lot of it works.